Part 1 | Live Webinar

-This 3-day course provides practical, evidence-based knowledge and skill in physical therapy evaluation and intervention with advanced topics in pregnancy and postpartum.
+This didactic webinar provides practical, evidence-based knowledge and skill in physical therapy evaluation and intervention with advanced topics in pregnancy and postpartum.
 Didactic instruction includes: high risk pregnancy medical diagnoses and interventions; special populations and disability in pregnancy; traumatic injuries during pregnancy; maternal birth injuries; considerations; the pregnant athlete; exercise class design; and psychosocial issues in pregnancy and postpartum.
 Additionally, advanced clinical decision making with these populations is discussed.

 Labs will offer skills that are immediately applicable in your clinic and include: refinement of the lumbopelvic examination and special tests; modification of the examination and physical therapy interventions in high risk pregnancy; examination and intervention of thoracic spine, rib cage and external coccyx pain/dysfunction; and various kinesiology taping techniques in pregnancy and postpartum.
 At the end of the course, all participants will participate in comprehensive situational lab scenarios to apply all skills learned.
 Participants will be working in groups of 2-3 during labs.
 All participants will participate in labs as both “clinician” and “patient.”
 These labs are appropriate for all participants to fully participate, including pregnant, post-partum and male participants.
 All participants will be required to complete the Consent & Release form on Day 1 of the course (forms will be available on-site).

-Total: 24 Contact Hours
+- Contact Hours: 24 Contact Hours

 Licensed Physical Therapists, Physical Therapist Assistants, 2nd Year and 3rd Year Student Physical Therapists.
 We recommend students have some orthopedic/musculoskeletal coursework in their curriculum prior to attending the course.